tacoen/um-plug/README.md

   * Move color scheme to theme (um-core) as Theme options
   * Move um-reset to theme (um-core) as Theme options
   * Move um-gui-lib to theme (um-core) as Theme options
+  * Move um-ajaxlogin to theme (um-core) as Theme options

 ###0.1.5